limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 ### Uploader Page

-Navigating to `/myuploader_priv` revealed the uploader page.
+I navigate to `/myuploader_priv` to find the uploader page.

 ![screenshot-5](/assets/images/posts/homeless-walkthrough/screenshot-5.png)

-After some tinkering with the uploader page, this is what I observed:
+After some tinkering with the uploader page, this is what I observe:

-* The file of any content type must be 8 bytes or less; and
+* The file can be of any content type; and
+* The file size must be less than or equals to eight bytes; and
-* A fresh upload will replace the previous one.
+* A new upload will replace the previous one.

-This is how I imagined the PHP code of the uploader page to look like.
+This is how I imagine the PHP code of the uploader page to look like.

 {% highlight php linenos %}
 <?php